23marabi/tinymark/README.md

 It doesn't support icons or much of anything else right now.

-A configuration file will be stored in `~/.config/tinymark/tinymark.toml` By default the database will be stored in `~/.local/share/tinymark`
+A configuration file will be stored in `~/.config/tinymark/tinymark.toml` By default the databases will be stored in `~/.local/share/tinymark`

 ## Using
 List stored bookmarks: